rabindra2049/Flutter-Clean-Architecture-Auto-Genertaed-Script/README.md

-# Script for automatically generating clean architecture files and folders.
+# Script for automatically generating clean architecture files and folders for a given feature.

 This project utilizes Flutter's clean architecture with Cubit.
 However, creating every necessary folder and file for each new feature can be a tedious task.
 To simplify the development process, I have created a script file that automates the creation of the folder structure and necessary files for a new feature.
 This not only saves time, but also ensures consistency in the code structure.
 The script file also includes a basic code structure for each new feature.